 When analyzing the daily crime rate in Waukegan, it is found to be 1.10 times higher than the national average daily crime rate and 1.32 times more than the rate in Illinois.
 Despite having a crime rate higher than the state and national average, it still does not rank amongst any of the most dangerous cities and communities of the country.
 When compared with communities with a similar population size, it ranks around average, showing that it is neither very safe nor very dangerous to live in.

-When the matter of personal safety in Waukegan arises, of every 1000 persons, 4 are subjected to some form of violent crime.
+When the matter of whether Waukegan, Illinois is safe arises, of every 1000 persons, 4 are subjected to some form of violent crime.

 On a crime index, where 100 is the safest and 1 the most dangerous, Waukegan history ranks 17.
 It is safer than a mere 17% of the US cities.